ZiY1/CCNY-CCVCL-Missile-Project/README.md

 - Learn to use Machine Learning program

 ## ChangeLog
+### Step 29
+- Cleans up the annotation so it is easier to read
 ### Sept 24
 - Added the rest of the physical camera values into the annotation.
 - Applied spin to missile